Charity-Mutembei/WIKIMEDIA-MOCK-2/README.md

 ## User instruction.

-##### This project was completed using the [Django-python] (https://docs.djangoproject.com/en/4.1/) framework, [HTML] (https://devdocs.io/html/), [JavaScript] (https://developer.mozilla.org/en-US/docs/Web/javascript), and [CSS] (https://developer.mozilla.org/en-US/docs/Web/CSS).
+##### This project was completed using the [Django-python](https://docs.djangoproject.com/en/4.1/) framework, [HTML](https://devdocs.io/html/), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript), and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).

 ##### To run this project, first become familiar with the mentioned django framework above.
-If you feel comfortable and confident enough based on the acquired knowledge of the same, clone this [repository] (https://github.com/Charity-Mutembei/WIKIMEDIA-MOCK-2.git) following the [git] (https://git-scm.com/doc) command ; git clone [repository-link] (https://github.com/Charity-Mutembei/WIKIMEDIA-MOCK-2.git).
+If you feel comfortable and confident enough based on the acquired knowledge of the same, clone this [repository](https://github.com/Charity-Mutembei/WIKIMEDIA-MOCK-2.git) following the [git](https://git-scm.com/doc) command ; git clone [repository-link](https://github.com/Charity-Mutembei/WIKIMEDIA-MOCK-2.git).

 ##### You will also require dependencies such as - Django and Python-decouple, which were used for this project.
-To install them, you will require a [virtual-environment] (https://docs.python.org/3/tutorial/venv.html) of your choice, activate it and run commands; pip install django & pip install python-decouple.
+To install them, you will require a [virtual-environment](https://docs.python.org/3/tutorial/venv.html) of your choice, activate it and run commands; pip install django & pip install python-decouple.

-##### To run the [local-server] (http://127.0.0.1:8000), run the command; python manage.py runserver in your terminal.
+##### To run the [local-server](http://127.0.0.1:8000), run the command; python manage.py runserver in your terminal.
 ##### Hooray!!!!!!
 You have your project cloned and running.

 ## Developer Instructions.
 Explain the process of instructions on the installation and the contribuition of the same.
 How would they work on the project?